am1goo/Storm.Net/README.md

 #also all array values can no have names
 array_1 = [
   :t = "first element"
-  :t = second element
+  :t =second element
-  :t = 3rd element
+  :t = "3rd element
+in two lines"
 ]

 #any inline objects should be mapped via type 'url'